Olegreg762/Full_Stack_GroupProject1/README.md

   ## Usage
   The use case for this project is

-  To Know What The Air Quality is For a National Park to plan a which park to visit.
+  To Know What The Air Quality is For a National Park to plan a which park to visit.<br>
+  You can try it for yourself at [National Park Air Quality Tool](https://olegreg762.github.io/Full_Stack_GroupProject1/ )

   ## License
   This Project is licensed under [GPL](https://www.gnu.org/licenses/gpl-3.0)